Triple And Titan: Tom Poster, Elena Urioste and Laura Van der Heijden

 Part of the Roman River Festival 2025 - See all concerts here.

-One of the most ambitious evenings that Roman River Music has produced, featuring two of the classical canons' biggest works, and one rich with old friendships too: three leading soloists, Tom Poster, Elena Urioste, and Laura Van der Heijden, whose playing is informed by the understanding that comes from a decade of performing together, accompanied by The Wild Arts Ensemble, a tight-knit group of musicians fresh from a summer of touring with our Wild Arts operas, and all conducted by our Artistic Director, Orlando Jopling.
+One of the most ambitious evenings that Roman River Music has produced, and one rich with old friendships too: three world-renowned, leading soloists, Tom Poster, Elena Urioste, and Laura van der Heijden, whose playing is informed by the understanding that comes from a decade of performing together, accompanied by The Wild Arts Ensemble, a tight-knit group of musicians fresh from a summer of touring with our Wild Arts operas, and all conducted by our Artistic Director, Orlando Jopling.

 Beethoven’s Triple Concerto in C major, Op.
 56, composed in 1803, is a unique and ambitious work in the classical music canon.
 Scored for piano, violin, and cello—an unusual combination in classical repertoire, and often seen as a hybrid between a concerto and chamber music, it allows each soloist moments to shine while maintaining a balanced and cohesive ensemble.
 Beethoven was known for his innovation, and the Triple Concerto reflects his boldness in exploring new textures and orchestrations.
 The concerto unfolds across three movements, blending lyrical elegance, virtuosic passages, and symphonic grandeur.
 The work is divided into three movements, starting with an Allegro, which introduces the key themes with a majestic, almost symphonic character.
 The second movement, Largo, provides a lyrical contrast with intimate, meditative passages that allow the solo instruments to shine.
 The final movement, Rondo: Allegro, is energetic and playful, featuring lively dialogues among the three soloists.
 Throughout the concerto, Beethoven combines the grandeur of orchestral music with the intimacy of chamber music, giving each instrument equal prominence in the musical conversation.